kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/08-bills-and-statements/articles/03-how-do-i-download-a-list-of-my-transfers/content.md

+# Bills and statements
-# How do I download a list of my transfers?
+## How do I download a list of my transfers?
 You can review, filter and download a file of all of your transfers from your _Transactions_ page.
 You’ll see the option to **Filter** and **Download** on the top right corner.

 You can filter your transfers by: